Avatar: The Last Airbender (franchise)

 Avatar: The Last Airbender, also known as Avatar Legends, is an American multimedia franchise created by Michael Dante DiMartino and Bryan Konietzko.
 The franchise began with the animated television series Avatar: The Last Airbender, which aired on Nickelodeon from 2005 to 2008.
 The franchise is set in an Asian-inspired fantasy world in which some people can telekinetically manipulate (or "bend") one of the four classical elements: air, water, earth, or fire.
 Only the titular "Avatar" can bend all four elements and is responsible for maintaining balance in the world.

 Avatar is a franchise spanning works in various forms of media.
 A sequel animated series to Avatar: The Last Airbender, The Legend of Korra, ran from 2012 to 2014.
 The storylines of both animated series have been continued in comic book form.
 Other franchise tie-ins include novelizations, art books, companion books, video games, and home media releases.
-In 2010, the 1st season of the original animated series was adapted into a live-action film titled The Last Airbender.
-A live-action TV series remake of the original series that's also named Avatar: The Last Airbender and is co-produced by Netflix began in 2024.
+In 2010, the first season of the original animated series was adapted into a live-action film titled The Last Airbender.
+A live-action television remake of the original series, also named Avatar: The Last Airbender, was co-produced by Netflix and premiered in 2024.

-In February 2021, Nickelodeon Productions announced the formation of Avatar Studios, a division dedicated to the creation of Avatar projects.
-The first project, an animated theatrical film titled The Legend of Aang: The Last Airbender, is set to release in 2026.
+In February 2021, Nickelodeon announced the formation of Avatar Studios, a division dedicated to the creation of Avatar projects.
+The first project, an animated sequel film titled Avatar Aang: The Last Airbender, released in July 2026.
+A new series, Avatar: Seven Havens, is set for release in October 2026.